AI Powered Code Review Tools

 Small teams with no dedicated architect Three engineers, a growing codebase, technical debt you can feel but not quite see.
 The architecture review names it.

-Anyone shipping with AI coding agents AI-generated PRs contain 1.7x more issues than human-written ones (CodeRabbit, 2025).
+Anyone shipping with AI coding agents CodeRabbit's analysis of 470 GitHub PRs found that AI-generated PRs contain 1.7x more issues than human-written ones — including 8x more performance inefficiencies.
 The faster you ship with these tools, the more important the review becomes.
 Tekk was built for exactly this workflow.

 What Are AI Powered Code Review Tools?